-Any firm or employer, a contractor who employs workmen as defined in the W.C.
-Act 1923 can buy the workmen compensation insurance policy.
-This insurance cover provides legal liability coverage and also helps in easing the financial burden on employees and employers.
 Employers can meet the medical expenses of their employees in case they suffer injuries at the workplace.
-It also covers the legal cost when employees file lawsuits against employers for injury during the course of their work.
-Since it also pays for legal costs and compensation awarded by the worker courts, it serves as a big financial relief to organizations.
+It also covers the legal cost when employees file lawsuits against employers for injury during their work.
+Since it also covers legal expenses and compensations ordered by labor courts, it provides significant financial relief to organizations.

-Industries/firms that can take WC policy
+Industries/firms that can take Workers Compensation Policy

 The following firms or industries can take benefit of workmen compensation by buying it.

-- Firms, corporates or associations, or persons employing workers on contract
+• Firms, corporates or associations, or persons employing workers on contract

-- Any Indian firm hiring a worker in a foreign country as a driver, labourer, or any other menial jobs
+• Any Indian firm hiring a worker in a foreign country as a driver, labourer, or any other menial jobs

-- Shipping ports, docks, companies, and ship owners
+• Shipping ports, docks, companies, and ship owners

-- Construction firms, contractors, and builders for workers involved in repairing, constructing and maintenance of the building
+• Construction firms, contractors, and builders for workers involved in repairing, constructing and maintenance of the building

-- Civil engineering firms, contractors, and firms
+• Civil engineering firms, contractors, and firms

-- Nuclear mining, reactor, and other handling companies or firms
+• Nuclear mining, reactor, and other handling companies or firms

-- Any firm, establishment, or corporate employing watchmen
+• Any firm, establishment, or corporate employing watchmen

-- Farming companies that employ workers to farm, harvest, and process farm produce
+• Farming companies that employ workers to farm, harvest, and process farm produce

 See: How to Calculate settlement in Worker’s Compensation Injury?

 Hence, any employer -whether individual or firm is liable to provide compensation for its employee’s medical treatment.
 Workmen Compensation Act also covers workers engaged in menial tasks, including electrical maintenance.
+Anyone, whether an individual, company, or corporation, who employs such workers should purchase Workers’ Compensation insurance to promptly address liabilities.

-Case on Workmen Insurance Eligibility
+Case on Workmen Insurance capability

 Willman & Colt Ltd. is a firm dealing in defence equipment and explosives.
 It manufactures gun barrels, enforced steel wheels, mines, bullets, and gun shells.
 It employs approximately 150 employees and workers throughout the country.

-Around 90 workers of its total workforce are involved in loading and unloading tasks.
-Among these, many are engaged in the transfer of explosives and encasings and semi-finished and finished products of the firm.
-W&C Ltd. is liable to pay damages to these workers if they are injured while operating.
-However, due to the high risk of damage, health and critical cover are not available to these workers.
+Around 90 workers, out of its total workforce, engage in loading and unloading tasks.
+Among these, many engage in the transfer of explosives and handling semi-finished and finished products of the company.
+W&C Ltd. is responsible for compensating these workers if they sustain injuries while operating.

 See: What is indemnity in Workers Compensation Insurance?